Ideas for newborn photography props are endless. But finding props that are safe for newborns and beginning photographers is much more difficult.

-Stuffed animals can be great for finishing a prop theme and coordinating with other props.
+Stuffed animals can be great for finishing a newborn photography prop theme and coordinating with other props.

 Clothing is not only baggy on newborns but can also date the photo.
-This is why most newborn photos are done in the birthday suit, in wraps, or in clothing specifically designed for photos.
+Most newborn photos are done without clothes, in wraps, or in clothing designed for photos.

 Tutus and neckties can be exceptions as cute photo props.
-A necktie on a baby boy is a cute but simple prop while tutus are great for adding feminine flair.
+A necktie on a baby boy is a sweet but simple prop while tutus are great for adding feminine flair.